nightingaleproject/vrdr-dotnet/README.md

 ### FhirDeathRecord.HTTP
 This directory contains a deployable microservice that exposes endpoints for conversion of IJE flat files to DeathRecord JSON or XML, and vice versa.

-The current available endpoints are:
+The current available endpoints to `POST` to are:
 ```
-http://<server>:8080/xml-ije/   <- For converting XML to IJE
+http://<server>:8080/xml   <- For requesting a record as FHIR in XML format
-http://<server>:8080/json-ije/   <- For converting JSON to IJE
+http://<server>:8080/json  <- For requesting a record as FHIR in JSON format
-http://<server>:8080/ije-xml/   <- For converting IJE to XML
-http://<server>:8080/ije-json/   <- For converting IJE to JSON
+http://<server>:8080/ije   <- For requesting a record as IJE
 ```

+Include a `Content-Type` header indicating what format the record is represented as in the body of the message (e.g. `application/fhir+json`, `application/fhir+xml`, or `application/ije`.).

 ### Usage (Local)
 Example usage (executed inside the FhirDeathRecord.HTTP directory):
 ```
 dotnet run
 ```

+This will launch the microservice locally, which will be listening on port 8080.

 ### Usage (docker)
 Note, this requires a locally running instance of docker on the machine for the service to be deployed on.